auth0/express-openid-connect/API.md

 -  `req.openid.client`: is an instance of te [OpenID Client](https://www.npmjs.com/package/openid-client).
 -  `req.openid.refreshToken()`: in case you request for an offline access you can use this promise-returning function to get a fresh `req.openid.tokens`.
 Note that this is done for you on every route requiring authentication.

+-  `req.isAuthenticated()`: returns true if the request is authenticated.

 If the request is not authenticated `req.openid` is `undefined`.

 Every `res` object gets the following methods: